 Tuolumne Grove Trail is a 3.2 mile moderately trafficked out and back trail located near Yosemite National Park, California that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until November.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until November.

 Fantastic Hike with some steeper parts on the way back up but nothing too hard.
 Great views and awesome giant sequoias.
 I almost expected some "ewoks" to come and greet me :).
 Did this in May 2015 and loved it.